-Suggested regulatory change: Leasing financing schemes where a third party pays for the installation of the system and the tenant pays a monthly fee in return for the solar electricity generated is one of the ways to overcome this barrier and allow the tenant to use the electricity.
-Third parties should be allowed to own renewable self-consumers' installations, and the draft Renewables Directive and national property legislation should be amended to reflect this.
+Leasing financing schemes where a third party pays for the installation of the system and the tenant pays a monthly fee in return for the solar electricity generated is one of the ways to overcome this barrier and allow the tenant to use the electricity.
+Third parties should be allowed to own renewable self-consumers' installations, and the draft Renewable Energy Directive and national property legislation should be amended to reflect this.
+The PV Financing project has produced a number of tools for Germany and austria to spread best practice in leasing.
 Regulations that stipulate that the power consumer has to also be the owner of the PV system in order to receive certain benefits, such as in Denmark, Spain and Turkey, should be amended as this precludes leasing.
-Finally, both national and European energy performance of buildings regulations32 should be strengthened for landlords in the rented segment (as well as in new build and social housing).
+Finally, both national and European energy performance of buildings regulations33 should be strengthened for landlords in the rented segment (as well as in new build and social housing).
 Strengthening them could involve requiring more on-site renewable electricity generation and higher energy efficiency standards, or simply higher Energy Performance Certificate requirements.
 These could be set as criteria in order for landlords to be given permission to rent their buildings.